Discover the latest industry predictions in our digital marketing trends for 2021.

 Voice assistants4 will become a much bigger engagement touchpoint for customers next year.
 At the end of 2021 there will be more than 1.6 billion people who use voice assistants on a regular basis, and their interests will not only focus on asking for time or sending an email.

 As consumers we move towards a conversational economy, one in which voice assistants at home will play an important role.
 By responding to the emotions and needs of customers at the time of interaction, brands will be able to create more instant and effortless experiences.

 Technology has changed our lives beyond recognition.
 What we used to expect from the most upper level services we now expect from any product or service.
 Digital marketing transformation is key to success today, and we expect it to become an even stronger trend in 2020.

-Together with BCG, we have developed a digital maturity framework so companies can measure their current level of digital marketing maturity and put together a development plan.
+Together with BCG, we have developed a digital maturity framework5 so companies can measure their current level of digital marketing maturity and put together a development plan.
 At the start of the year we piloted this framework with Raiffeisenbank in Russia.
 Elsewhere in the world, Samsonite applied it to their own model with success.

 4. Inclusive marketing

 Today's consumers want more than product information from brands.
 What they really demand is the brand's perspective on topics that matter — and how they positively contribute.
 In 2020, a brand's view on issues such as diversity and inclusion, climate change, and sustainability will become even more important.

 For example, consumers expect to hear from diverse voices, and so we should consider identity, culture, and representation.
 Brands like Axe6 and Gillette7 have already contributed to a global shift in mindset.

 5. Mobile customer experience